skit-ai/tech/_posts/2022-02-15-label-noise-intro.md

 Confident Learning estimates a joint distribution between noisy observed labels and the true latent labels.
 It assumes that the predicted probabilities are out-of-sample holdout probabilities (eg. K-fold cross validation).
 If this isn't the case then overfitting may occur.
 Their algorithm also assumes that class-conditional label noise transitions are data independent.

-Metrics using a model trained on noisy labels
+Metrics using a model trained on noisy labels.

-Results are generated using the `get_noise_indices()` method

 Tested on a separate test set